strawbrary/mixpanel-data-export-js/README.md

 [![Build status][travis-img]][travis-url]
 [![Dependency status][david-img]][david-url]

 This is a fork of [michaelcarter/mixpanel-data-export-js](https://github.com/michaelcarter/mixpanel-data-export-js) which has been optimized for Node.js (no browser support).
-It has just 2 dependencies: [bluebird](https://www.npmjs.com/package/bluebird) and [needle](https://www.npmjs.com/package/needle).
+It has a single dependency on [needle](https://www.npmjs.com/package/needle).

 Simply put, this is a JavaScript library that makes [Mixpanel's data export API](https://mixpanel.com/docs/api-documentation/data-export-api#libs-js) easy to use.
 Simply instantiate the class with your API secret and key and then make calls to api methods and get correctly formatted data back via a promise.